StayPirate/HTB-Notes/pages/AD Kerberos Authentication.md

 				  logseq.order-list-type:: number
 				- The *[Privilege Attribute Certificate](((655f3e21-772b-48c3-b6e6-bd342fb92403)))* (PAC). *(If not stripped out by the client at [AP-REQ creation time](((655b6438-0c6c-4798-8605-4ec335233a45))))* logseq.order-list-type:: number
+					- TODO verify how the user can strip this out background-color:: pink
 					- The group memberships of the user who requests access is here
-			- It now uses these information to check if the request is legit logseq.order-list-type:: number
+			- The application server can now uses these information to check if the request is legit logseq.order-list-type:: number
 				- Check if the TGS is not expired.
 				- Checks if the username provided by the client in the AP-REQ matches the one in the TGS.